JJTech0130/MultiMC-Patcher/README.md

 # MultiMC-Patcher
 Patches MultiMC Instances for ARM64

-\n fixlibgl3.sh was taken from https://gitlab.com/snippets/1933165
+fixlibgl3.sh was taken from https://gitlab.com/snippets/1933165